Distortion of Multi-Winner Elections on the Line Metric: The Polar Comparison Rule: General Multi-Winner Voting

 \subsection{Polar Comparison Rule for $k=3$}

-In the following, we provide an upper bound of $7/3$ for distortion in the case $k=3$.
-In Theorem \ref{thm:lb-general} we show that this bound matches the lower bound.
-First we provide a voting rule by generalizing Polar Comparison rule for $k=3$, and then prove the $7/3$ upper bound on its distortion in Theorem \ref{thm:ub-3}.
+In this subsection, we establish an upper bound of $7/3$ for distortion in the case $k=3$.
+We show that this bound is tight, matching the lower bound derived in Theorem \ref{thm:lb-general}.
+We first define a voting rule by generalizing Polar Comparison rule for $k=3$, and then prove the $7/3$ upper bound on its distortion in Theorem \ref{thm:ub-3}.

-\paragraph{Voting Rule.} In Algorithm \ref{alg:3-winner-voting-rule}, we present a voting rule for $3$-winner elections, referred to as the \emph{Polar Comparison Rule} for the case $k=3$.
-In this voting rule, the first two members of the committee are $a, b_1$, the top two alternatives in the \majorder.
-To select the third member, we compare the two alternatives adjacent to $a$ and $b_1$, denoted by $b_2$ and $c$.
-Without loss of generality, assume that $b_1$ lies on the right side of $a$.
-Note that we can obtain the ordering of alternatives that are not Pareto-dominated by any alternative other than $a$ using Lemma \ref{lem:alternatives-order}.
-Therefore, we can find the closest alternative to the left side of $a$, namely $c$, and the closest alternative to the right of $b_1$, namely $b_2$.
-As stated before, the goal is to either select $\{a, b_1, b_2 \}$ or $\{ a, b_1, c\}$ as the output committee.
-Therefore, similar to Polar Comparison rule for $2$-winner elections described in Algorithm \ref{alg:2-winner-voting-rule}, we need to make comparisons between $c$ and $b_2$ to select one of them.
-The comparison is that if $|V_{c\succ b_2}| \ge 2n/5$, we choose $c$, otherwise, we choose $b_2$.
+In Algorithm \ref{alg:3-winner-voting-rule}, we present a voting rule for $3$-winner elections, referred to as the \emph{Polar Comparison Rule} for the case $k=3$.
+In this voting rule, the first two members of the committee are $a$ and $b$, the top two candidates in the \majorder.
+To select the third member, we compare the two candidates adjacent to $a$ and $b$, denoted by $b'$ and $c$.
+Without loss of generality, assume that $b$ lies on the right side of $a$.
+Note that we can obtain the ordering of candidates that are not Pareto-dominated by any candidate other than $a$ using Lemma \ref{lem:candidates-order}.
+Therefore, we can find the closest candidate to the left side of $a$, namely $c$, and the closest candidate to the right of $b$, namely $b'$.
+As stated before, the goal is to either select $\{a, b, b' \}$ or $\{ a, b, c\}$ as the output committee.
+Therefore, similar to Polar Comparison rule for $2$-winner elections described in Algorithm \ref{alg:2-winner-voting-rule}, we compare $c$ and $b'$ to select the final candidate.
+Specifically, if $|\voters_{c\succ b'}| \ge 2n/5$, we choose $c$, otherwise, we choose $b'$.

 \begin{nscenter}

 \end{nscenter}